 1. Ropa Vieja with fried plantains

-2. Arroz a la Cubana – rice with fried banana and a fried egg
+2. Arroz a la Cubana – rice with fried banana and a egg

 3. Traditional Cuban rice with black beans and pepper